brugal/q3vm/README.md

       arg0 x
       local 0x18 0x170 refdef  ; also specifies the size

 Local variables can optionally specify a size to identify references within a range.
+See *symbols.dat* description for notes regarding ranges.

 ### *symbols.dat* ###